exit-failure/tds7000/NVRAM/README.md

 Since the Power modules from Dallas aren't available any more I modified the existing one for easier battery replcement in the future.

-1. Remove the PowerCap module from the NVRAM:
+1. Removing the PowerCap module from the NVRAM:

    <img src="powercap_1.jpg" height="400" />